m98jk/curriculum-backend-expressjs-meme-website/README.md

 3. Handle POST request when the form is submitted
 4. Show the current memes that you have on the homepage

-#### Part 0: GET `/add-memes`
+#### Part 0: GET `/add-meme`

-- First, you will need to create a new EJS file in the views folder and name it `add-memes.ejs` for now we can have it empty
+- First, you will need to create a new EJS file in the views folder and name it `add-meme.ejs` for now we can have it empty
-- Then in `app.js` create a GET request which listens to the `/add-memes endpoint and it should respond with the EJS file you created
+- Then in `app.js` create a GET request which listens to the `/add-meme endpoint and it should respond with the EJS file you created

 #### Part 1: Creating the form